Books As An Antidote For Depression

 There a lot of different things which can help with depression.
 Books just happen to be one of the best- they are cheap, accessible, they make you feel less alone and have the added advantage that you can pass the ones which make a difference on to other people.

 If you are struggling right now, there are a few books I can recommend which have always helped me: On The Shortness of Life, Just Kids, The Perks of Being a Wallflower, Embers, Madness, Lolita, The Virgin Suicides and The Bell Jar.

 Important note: reading alone is not a cure for depression.
-I use them as a tool for coping, in addition to attending therapy and taking the right medication.
-If you suffer from mental health problems, please be aware that books, exercise, spending time outside etc are means of alleviating symptoms, not curing the problem.
+I use them as a tool for coping, in addition to attending therapy and other treatment.
+If you suffer from mental health problems, please be aware that books, exercise, spending time outside etc are not a substitute for professional help.